 It is the role of the rheumatologist to:

 Screen and monitor for other rheumatologic and autoimmune conditions that commonly co-occur with Sjogren’s,

 Screen for lymphoma risk factors.
 Lymphoma is a serious (although often curable) Sjogren’s complication that occurs in 5-10 % of patients.

-Many patients are offered no treatment for systemic symptoms.
+Many patients are offered no treatment for general systemic symptoms.
 Rheumatologists sometimes tell patients,“Plaquenil does not work,” or “There are no good treatments."
 These statements are based on inadequate studies, and do not match with the clinical experience of Sjogren's experts.
 Rheumatologists who say things like this are usually unfamiliar with treatment recommendations available in the Clinical Practice Guidelines (CPGs).
 CPGs have been created by groups of Sjogren’s experts in both the US (56) and in the UK.
 (57).
 Both sets of guidelines recommend Plaquenil (usually as the starting medication) and methotrexate for joint and muscle pain, and possibly for fatigue.
 All clinicians treating Sjogren’s patients should be familiar with current CPGs.

 Joint Pain and Sjogren’s by Donald E. Thomas, Jr., MD

 Includes discussion about treating with Plaquenil to prevent progression.

 Sjögren’s – Where Are We in Drug Development? by Daniel J. Wallace, MD – 2016

 Includes discussion regarding the flaws with Plaquenil studies in Sjogren's.